1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is PSC diagnosed?

-PSC diagnosis involves abnormal liver function tests, serologic markers, and imaging studies like MRCP or ERCP, which visualize bile duct narrowing and scarring.
+PSC is characterized by abnormal liver function tests, serologic studies, and imaging examinations, such as MRCP or ERCP, which help detect constriction and scarring of the bile ducts.

-Radiologic exams (MRCP or ERCP) reveal strictures, beading, and dilatation of bile ducts, helping to confirm PSC and monitor disease progression.
+Radiologic tests (MRCP or ERCP) show strictures, beading, and dilatation of bile ducts, which are used to confirm PSC and monitor the disease process.

 How is PSC treated?

-Treatment includes ursodeoxycholic acid to improve bile flow, endoscopic dilation of strictures via ERCP, immunosuppressive or anti-inflammatory drugs, and liver transplant for advanced disease.
+Treatment involves ursodeoxycholic acid to enhance bile flow, endoscopic dilation (ERCP) of strictures, immunosuppressive or anti-inflammatory medications, and liver transplant in advanced stages.

-PSC progresses slowly in many patients.
-Early diagnosis and appropriate management can preserve liver function, improve quality of life, and delay complications.
+PSC progresses slowly.
+Early diagnosis and proper treatment can maintain liver function, improve quality of life, and delay complications.

 Related Blogs